t2age/wl-p2p-wifi/tutorial/tuto3/README.md

 Following tutorial was done with Raspbian 10 Buster and hostapd 2.7

-Steps A2.1.x and A2.2.x are EXACT THE SAME AS THE TUTORIAL 1!
+Steps A3.1.x are EXACT THE SAME AS THE TUTORIAL 1!

 Step B2.3.x add the new instructions (Install DNSMASQ).